gruntwork-io/docs/docs/foundations/landing-zone/manage-accounts.md

     :::danger
     Make sure you are deleting the correct resources in the right account and that you have a backup of any data you may need in the future.

+    Do not delete the OIDC provider and Pipelines IAM roles except you longer need Gruntwork Pipelines to deploy changes to any other resource in the account.
     :::

     :::note